 There is one ensuite bathroom and toilet adjacent to the double bedroom which does mean that kids will have to troop through to reach it in the night.

 We found everything to be clean if in need of a little renovation.
 One of the bedside lamps didn’t work and the sofa in the living area, though comfortable, could do with reupholstering.

-Tea, coffee and artificial milk is supplied together with biscuits, however, there was no bottled water or other drinks suitable for the kids.
+Tea, coffee and artificial milk are supplied together with biscuits, however, there was no bottled water or other drinks suitable for the kids.

 Luckily we always take our own supplies – tea bags, coffee, squash and extra loo rolls!